 |Check Price on Amazon|

 That’s why this list includes both premium, high-quality hunter’s axes as well as the best hunter’s axes under $100.
 So whether you’re looking for a premium Swedish Gransfors Bruks hunter’s axe or a more budget choice, you’ll hopefully find something for you on this list.
 Let’s get into it!

 1. Estwing Hunters Axe

 First up is the Estwing Hunter’s axe.
 This is a single-piece forged steel hatchet made by Estwing in Rockford, Illinois.
 It’s 14.5 inches long and weighs 2.85 lbs, with a 3-inch cutting edge.

-What’s great about this axe – and really makes it a hunter’s axe – is the gut hook on the poll side of the axehead.
+What’s I think is great about this axe – and really makes it a hunter’s axe – is the gut hook on the poll side of the axehead.
 Gut hooks on knives and such can have the problem of being too small – getting stuck up with hair and such.
 The large gut hook on the Estwing Hunter’s axe doesn’t have this problem, plus the handle allows you to leverage your grip and even use two hands to open up the deer or other large game.
-The cutting edge can be used as a cleaver – for cutting through muscle and connective tissue to split the pelvic bone, for example.
+I also found that the cutting edge can be used as a cleaver – for cutting through muscle and connective tissue to split the pelvic bone, for example.